Fritz Knöchlein

-Fritz Knöchlein (27 May 1911 – 21 January 1949) was a Nazi SS commander during World War II.
+Fritz Knöchlein (27 May 1911 – 21 January 1949) was a German SS commander during World War II.
 He was tried, convicted, and executed in 1949 for war crimes, specifically his responsibility for the 1940 Le Paradis massacre which took place on his 29th birthday.

 Le Paradis Massacre

-It was in his capacity as an SS company commander that he gained notoriety, being responsible for the 27 May 1940 massacre of British prisoners-of-war at Le Paradis in the Pas-de-Calais.
+He gained notoriety in his capacity as an SS company commander, being responsible for the 27 May 1940 massacre of British prisoners-of-war at Le Paradis in the Pas-de-Calais.
 Ninety-nine members of the 2nd Battalion of the Royal Norfolk Regiment, who had surrendered to his unit in a cattle shed, were stood in front of the barn wall, and Knöchlein ordered two machine-guns turned on them, followed by bayoneting and shooting any apparent survivors.
 Two of the prisoners, privates Albert Pooley and William O'Callaghan, managed to escape the massacre, but the remaining 97 were hastily buried along the barn wall.
-According to the historians Williamson Murray and Allan Millet: "The company commander, Hauptsturmführer (Captain) Fritz Knochlein, lined the prisoners up against a barn wall and machinegunned the lot.
+According to the historians Williamson Murray and Allan Millett: "The company commander, Hauptsturmführer (Captain) Fritz Knochlein, lined the prisoners up against a barn wall and machinegunned the lot.
 Any survivors were bayoneted and shot.
 German military authorities brought no charges against Knochlein."

 In 1942, the bodies were exhumed by the French authorities and reburied in a local cemetery, which eventually became the Le Paradis War Cemetery.
 Albert Pooley, who was subsequently taken prisoner along with O'Callaghan, made it a personal mission to hunt down Knöchlein and have him charged for war crimes.
 His story was confirmed when O'Callaghan was freed in 1945.